mitre/acme/README.md

 - [Breland, et al. (2017)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5359156/)
 - [growthcleanr-"naive"](https://academic.oup.com/jamia/article/24/6/1080/3767271) (a modified version of growthcleanr that only uses extreme EWMA step)

-If you could like to include other algorithms in the ACME framework for comparison, see the "Using the ACME Framework for Other Anthropometric Algorithms" section.
+If you could like to include other algorithms in the ACME framework for comparison, see the [Using the ACME Framework for Other Anthropometric Algorithms](#Using-the-ACME-Framework-for-Other-Anthropometric-Algorithms) section.

 ## Features